Assistant or Associate Professor, Director, Ambulatory Clerkships & Special Projects

 Develop and revise curricular objectives, milestones and assessment tools in conjunction with team members to monitor and ensure comparability of student educational experience across clinical sites.

-Supervise Assistant Director and engage with health system resources and leadership to identify and actively recruit preceptors, help onboard preceptors, continuously monitor preceptors and promote and participate in faculty development (in person and online).
+Engage with health system resources and leadership to identify and actively recruit preceptors, help onboard preceptors, continuously monitor preceptors and promote and participate in faculty development (in person and online).

 Interact with and be a faculty supervisor of the program coordinator.